-Madeline’s Madeline, the latest film from Josephine Decker, wowed audiences when it premiered at Sundance last month.
+Madeline’s Madeline, the latest film from Josephine Decker, wowed audiences when it premiered at Sundance last year.
 Telling the story of a precocious young girl (newcomer Helena Howard) who takes her acting classes a little too seriously, it is a psychologically rich tale about parenting, race, and the blurring between art and life.
-We sat down with Decker in Berlin to talk all about her latest work.
+We sat down with Decker to talk all about her latest work.

 Redmond Bacon: How did the idea for the film first come about?